Published by Jeremy. Last Updated on July 1, 2023.

 If you are wanting to check out these festivities, Pittsburgh will give you a chance to see some good shows roughly ten times per year (give or take based on the Pirates schedule).
 The only question from there is where you must be in order to have the best view.
 After exploring the city for several years, we have come up with a list of our favorite spots.

-The Locations of the Fireworks
+The Locations of Pittsburgh Fireworks

 So the most important question for you is this: where is the best place to watch them at?
+Well, we've got eight great options for you to watch Pittsburgh fireworks from various angles!

 Mount Washington Overlook